rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 **Extra**: Sometimes you need to refine to plot to increase the visibilty of the rearrangements to facilitate interpretation.
 For example, I want the Z-chromosome to be displayed last in both taxa.
 Try and change the order of the chromosomes in the plot.

+**Extra2**: Create a dot-plot for comparing the genomes with [DGenies](https://dgenies.toulouse.inra.fr).
+Go to 'run', enter your email, the url of the genomes of interest from NCBI or upload you own genomes.

 ## Synteny plot with BUSCO genes
 For more divergent taxa whole genome alignment can be difficult due to low sequence similarity and low mappability.
 However, genes with important and basal functions are usually conserved due to strong puryfing selection.
 We can use this to find anchor points or common markers in the genomes we want to compare.
 Are the genes in the same order and on the same chromsome in the genomes?
 Or have rearrangements changed their positions?
 If we have an annotation there are several tools for synteny analyses like McscanX and GeneScape.
 If we do not have an annotation we can still find conserved genes.
 One tool to detect and locate conserved genes is [BUSCO](https://busco.ezlab.org/busco_userguide.html) (Benchmarking Universal Single-Copy Orthologs).
 BUSCO uses lineage specific databases containing genes present in > 90 % of the taxa and occur as single copy in >90% of the taxa in each lineage.
 It is commonly used to assess the completeness of genome assemblies, but we can use our genomes as input to retrive the position of busco genes in the genomes of interest.